GovTechSG/techpass-user-docs/docs/get-invited-and-onboard-to-techpass.md

 You need the following to get invited to TechPass and complete the onboarding:

-- Organisational email address with a standard mailbox (not LiteMail).
+- Your organisational email address which has a standard mailbox(not LiteMail).
-- Valid TechPass onboarding email.
+- Before you onboard, ensure you have received the TechPass onboarding email and is still valid.

-?> TechPass onboarding email is valid for 30 days.
+?> - TechPass does not support email accounts which do not have an inbox, such as LiteMail accounts.
+If you use such an email account, upgrade it to a standard mailbox before requesting for TechPass.<br>- If you do not see the TechPass onboarding email in your inbox, please check your Junk Email, Deleted Items or Archive folder.<br>- The onboarding email is valid for 30 days.
 If you do not onboard to TechPass within this 30 days, we will terminate your TechPass account, and you need to sign up again.

 ## Step 1.
 Request for TechPass account